What Happens In A Microsuction Appointment

 When the ear wax is very tough, or if there is a foreign body in the ear canal, such as a cotton bud tip, or an ear plug which has become stuck, we may use instruments, which are specially designed for removing ear wax and other objects from the ear canal.
 All of our staff are trained and experienced at using instruments.
 You may also see instrument removal also called "curettage" or "aural toilet", but we think "instrument removal" sounds nicer.

 If you are looking for great value private ear wax removal in London EN5, our Micro Suction Ear wax Removal Clinic in Barnet can be found in:

 Our prices (see below) are the best value in North London!

 You will find us on the High Street in between Harry's Traditional and British Heart Foundation, and opposite The Misty Moon public house.
-We're about 4 shops down from the entrance of The Spires shopping centre.Please note that treatment is by appointment only.NB Our colleagues at the location are unable to take messages or book appointments.
-Please call us on 0800 1 337 987, or book online.Due to new Covid-19 guidance from our professional body, records must be kept of the triage of all patients prior to booking, and their consent to treatment after booking.
-In order to comply with this guidance, we have adapted our booking system to incorporate these forms.
+We're about 4 shops down from the entrance of The Spires shopping centre.Please note that ear wax removal is by appointment only.NB Our colleagues at the location are unable to take messages or book appointments.
+Please call us on 0800 1 337 987, or book online.Due to Covid-19 guidance from our professional body, records must be kept of the triage and consent of all patients.
+In order to comply with this guidance, we have adapted our booking system to incorporate a triage and consent form - after booking please check your email for details on how to complete the form as otherwise we cannot provide treatment.
 Please click here to make your booking and have your credit or debit card to hand.If you are unable to use our self-service online booking system, you can take advantage of our "done for you" service and call us on 0800 1 337 987 instead.

 Nearby London Microsuction Clinics include: